 In this case, the plaintiff submitted a sworn declaration from her attorney in support of her requested rates.
-See Pl.'s Mot., Ex.
-B, Decl. of Qualifications and Experience of Individual Special Educ.
+See Decl. of Qualifications and Experience of Individual Special Educ.
 Legal Providers Employed by the Chris Anwah Law Firm ("Adewusi Decl.").
-The declaration attests to the attorneys' respective educational background, bar admission status and special education experience and training.
+The declaration attests to the attorneys' respective educational background, bar admission status, and special education experience and training.
 See generally id.
-The plaintiff also notes that her attorneys' law firm has been "practicing special education law exclusively since 1997."
-Pl.'s Mot. at 3.
-Although the plaintiff did not submit evidence that described her attorneys' standard billing practices, the information that she did submit regarding their qualifications and experience in litigating IDEA cases sufficiently satisfies her burden of proving that her requested rates are reasonable.
+The plaintiff also notes that the Chris Anwah Law Firm has been "practicing special education law exclusively since 1997."
+Pl.'s Mot. at 4.
+Although the plaintiff does not submit evidence regarding her attorneys' standard billing practices, the court concludes that the plaintiff has satisfied her burden of proving that her requested rates are reasonable.
 See, e.g., Alfonso, 464 F. Supp.
 2d at 6-7 (holding that the plaintiffs met their burden by "highlighting the experience and qualifications of plaintiffs' counsel's firm and the firm's long history of practice in this area of law"); Kaseman, 329 F. Supp.
 2d at 26 (holding that the plaintiff established the reasonableness of her requested rate even though she did not attest to the "actual rates charged by lawyers who do similar work" nor to the "the reputations of plaintiffs' counsel").

 By contrast, the defendants have not provided specific evidence to rebut this presumption of reasonableness, such as documentation of rates that are awarded in similar cases.
-See Covington, 57 F.3d at 1109-10 (citing Nat'l Ass'n of Concerned Veterans, 675 F.2d at 1326) (stating that "in the normal case the [defendant] must either accede to the applicant's requested rate or provide specific contrary evidence tending to show that a lower rate would be appropriate" (citing Nat'l Ass'n of Concerned Veterans, 675 F.2d at 1326)); Brown, 539 F. Supp.
+See Covington, 57 F.3d at 1109-10 (citing Nat'l Ass'n of Concerned Veterans, 675 F.2d at 1326) ("in the normal case the [defendant] must either accede to the applicant's requested rate or provide specific contrary evidence tending to show that a lower rate would be appropriate"); Brown, 539 F. Supp.
 2d at 438 (noting that the "defendant's vague allegations that the plaintiff's amounts are 'excessive' are insufficient to bar recovery"); Abraham v.
 District of Columbia, 338 F. Supp.
 2d at 124 (applying the Laffey Matrix where the defendant submitted no evidence to support its request to reduce rates).
-Because the plaintiff has met her burden of providing evidence that demonstrates her attorneys' skill, experience and reputation, the court concludes that she has established a presumption of the reasonableness of the billing rates sought in her fee application.

-Accordingly, the court will evaluate each of her attorneys' respective hourly rates according to the U.S. Attorney's Office Laffey Matrix.
-In doing so, the court addresses specific objections raised by the defendants.
+Thus, the plaintiff has met her burden of providing evidence that shows her attorneys' skill, experience and reputation, and has therefore established a presumption of the reasonableness of the billing rates sought in her fee application.
+The court will therefore evaluate each of her attorneys' respective hourly rates according to the U.S. Attorney's Office Laffey Matrix.
+3 i.
+Shahida Hamlett